The friendly legal team at SHD Law Group chatting with a client in a welcoming, comfortable office kitchen setting.

 No Land Transfer Tax in Saskatchewan

-Saskatchewan does not charge a traditional land transfer tax
+Saskatchewan does not charge a traditional land transfer tax.

-Instead, buyers pay land title registration fees through ISC.
 ISC administers land titles and registers ownership and mortgage interests across the province.
 These fees are calculated based on the value of the property and, if applicable, the mortgage being registered.

 Compared to provinces like Ontario or British Columbia, this typically results in lower overall closing costs for Saskatchewan homebuyers.